 By Natasha Gayle

-There are essentially two parts to wisdom teeth removal – there is the actual procedure and then there is the recovery process, neither of which are all that fun or painless.
-However, it seems wisdom teeth removal has become a type of natural rite of passage.
+There are essentially two parts to wisdom teeth removal – there is the actual procedure and then there is the recovery process.
+It seems wisdom teeth removal has become a type of natural rite of passage.
 Most everyone goes through it and we all come out at the other end better for it.

 If you are in need of this procedure, there are other factors to consider when thinking about the procedure and recovery time and that is cost.
 Is there such a thing as cheap wisdom teeth removal and recovery?
 Fortunately for you, or your parents if they’re fronting the bill, there is.

 Wisdom teeth removal can cost anywhere from $200 to $500 per tooth without dental insurance.
 You can usually expect to pay close to $1,000 for the removal of four wisdom teeth.